 OPT-V 780 Clinical Skills Enhancement-3rd (2-2.5 cr.)
-Increased supervision provided by clinical faculty for students having dificulty in areas of clinical performance.
+Increased supervision provided by clinical faculty for students having difficulty in areas of clinical performance.

 OPT-V 781 Pediatric Optometry (3 cr.)
-P: V 666.
+P: V 666 and V680.
 Specialized diagnosis and management strategies for the infant and child.
 Topics to include refractive and binocular vision anomalies, disease, pharmacology and an Optometrist's role in assessment and management of visual perception, learning disabilities and reading problems.
 Communication with parents, educators and other professionals.
-OPT-V 786 Optometry Clinic (3 cr.)
-P: V 680 with a minimum grade of C. Clinical practice in visual analysis, patient care, and optometric procedures.
-Case discussion and student evaluation on a daily basis.
-Patient care includes assisting patients with selection of suitable eye wear.